domingosdeeulariadumba/DomingosdeEulariaDumba/README.md

 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate with Data Analysts, and for a job in the field.
 - 📫 Reach me here: **domingosdeeulariadumba@gmail.com**
-- ⚡ Fun fact: I hardly go a day without listening to musics I like.
-Especially this one👇🏿
+- ⚡ It's funny, but I hardly go a day without listening to musics I like.
+Especially this one:

                         lıllılı.ıllı.ılılıılıı.lllııılı.